-Ever since the Royal Wedding of Meghan Markle and Prince Harry, Meghan, Duchess of Sussex has become a household name across the United States and Europe.
+Ever since the Royal Wedding of Meghan Markle and Prince Harry, Meghan, Duchess of Sussex, has become a household name across the United States and Europe.
 Women were trying to figure out what it was that caught the prince’s eyes.
 Meghan is a beautiful woman and has a unique look that draws attention, but she looks different than how she appeared earlier in her career.
-Much of the change in her face is her maturation and the loss of the “baby fat” when compared to past photos.
+Much of the change in her face is her maturation and the loss of the “baby fat” compared to past photos.

-Celebrity Nose is not the Final Result
+Celebrity Nose is Not the Final Result

 The Anatomy of Meghan Markle’s Nose

-As seen in her school photos, Meghan had a wider nose with what we call a “bulbous tip” indicating that she had more width and less definition than what most women prefer in their nasal shape.
+As seen in her school photos, Meghan had a wider nose with what we call a “bulbous tip,” indicating that she had more width and less definition than most women prefer in their nasal shape.
 She did have attractive dorsal aesthetic lines in her photos, indicating that the bone and cartilage had a strong, clean line extending from the inside of the brow down to the tip where it slightly flares.
 This is more classic for an attractive nose and something we often attempt to do in rhinoplasty.

-Overall, Meghan had an attractive nose, but one that could use a little more definition and refinement especially if that is what the patient desired.
+Overall, Meghan had an attractive nose, but one that could use a little more definition and refinement, especially if that is what the patient desired.

 The Difference in Appearance

-Also, her dorsal aesthetic lines have been altered and are no longer strong from the brow to the tip.
+Her dorsal aesthetic lines have been altered and are no longer strong from the brow to the tip.
 Her lines become somewhat indistinct at the middle third of the nose.
 This lack of definition leads to a loss of the classic, clean lines we strive to achieve in this area.

 The ideal bridge is straight and maintains a uniform height along the entire length of the nose.
 This helps to create the shadows that enhance the nose from the front.
 The tip does slightly over-project, but this is balanced with Meghan’s strong bone structure.
 The slight increase in tip projection accentuates the lack of strength at the lower third of the bridge.